 Yes, aluminum oxide is a type of advanced ceramic material.
-Aluminum oxide is also referred to as alumina, one of the most commonly used types of technical ceramics in injection molding.
-When manufacturing aluminum oxide ceramic components, our company takes into account your specific requirements regarding a component.
+It’s one of the most commonly used types of technical ceramics in injection molding.
+Our company takes into account your specific requirements regarding a component.
 Through an in-depth analysis, we determine which type of alumina is the most suitable choice for your needs.

 What is alumina ceramic?

 Alumina is a widely used type of fine ceramics known for its strength and reliability.
 It features both electrical and mechanical properties that make it suitable for application in a number of different industries.
 Alumina ceramic parts are typically characterized by: